 U.S. warns Americans not to travel to Venezuela due to risks of torture, kidnapping

-The U.S. State Department is warning citizens not to travel to Venezuela, warning of "severe risks" including wrongful detention, kidnapping and torture.
+The U.S. State Department is again advising American citizens not to travel to Venezuela, warning of "severe risks" including wrongful detention, kidnapping and torture.

 The State Department said that it does not have an operating embassy or consulate in the South American country, and cannot provide routine or emergency consular services to U.S. citizens there.
 All U.S. citizens currently in Venezuela should leave immediately, the State Department said.